-Effective March 26, 2024, KPMG LLP were appointed auditors of the Company following the resignation of BDO UK LLP ("BDO") at the request of the Company.
-The termination of BDO and the appointment of KPMG was recommended by the audit committee of the board and approved by the board.
+KPMG LLP were appointed auditors of the Company effective March 26, 2024, following the resignation of BDO UK LLP ("BDO") at the request of the Company.
+The termination of BDO and the appointment of KPMG was recommended by the Audit Committee of the Board and approved by the Board.
 For further details, please refer to the Company's management information circular dated March 28, 2024.

-The table below shows the fees paid to the Company's auditors in 2022 and 2023, including to Davidson & Company LLP in 2022 and in 2023 until the completion of the Transaction (as defined herein) on September 7, 2023, and to BDO from September 7, 2023 through December 31, 2023.
+The table below shows the fees paid to the Company's auditors in 2024 and 2023, including to Davidson & Company LLP in 2023 until the completion of the RTO Transaction on September 7, 2023, to BDO from September 7, 2023 through December 31, 2024 and to KPMG from their appointment effective March 26, 2024 through December 31, 2024.